GITEC 2026 - Agenda

 U.S. Department of State (Pending Agency Approval)

 Quantum technologies are poised to significantly impact federal IT modernization, reshaping how agencies think about security, resilience, and long-term infrastructure planning.
-As quantum capabilities advance, agencies are beginning to assess implications for encryption, secure communications, and data protection—reinforcing the need for quantum-resistant approaches that align with Zero Trust principles.
-Preparing for a post-quantum future requires balancing immediate risk mitigation with forward-looking strategy across mission systems and enterprise environments.
+This roundtable will bring participants together to discuss how agencies are beginning to assess the implications of advancing quantum capabilities for encryption, secure communications, and data protection.

 Read More